Possession of Marijuana Overview

 The definition of a “small amount of marijuana” is the same in the Ordinance and the PA law.

-- Limitations of State College Borough Ordinance
+- State College Borough Ordinance--limitations

 The State College Borough Council does not have authority to enact ordinances that amend, repeal or replace Pennsylvania law.
 Possessing a small amount of marijuana and drug paraphernalia is still illegal and can be charged as a misdemeanor.
 The ordinance merely gives a borough police officer an option to charge a summary offense rather than a misdemeanor.